wp-plugins/iire-social-icons/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Add social media icons and links to your site with a customizable user interface.
 New themes, networks and functions in this MAJOR UPGRADE!
-Some networks require activation.
-The company logos in the icons are copyright of their respective owners.
-Please note that this is a major update and not backwards-compatible with prior versions.

 == Description ==

+New themes, networks and functions in this MAJOR UPGRADE!
 Easily choose an from a library of social media icons, customize their appearance, and add them to a wordpress website as a widget or shortcode.
 Use one the default icon themes or use the symbols and background colors with CSS styling.
 The company logos in the icons are copyright of their respective owners.

 See our <a href="http://iireproductions.com/web/website-development/wordpress-plugins/plugins-social-icons/">iiRe Social Icons page</a> for more information.